• Pregnancy

 Teething hurts!
 Although we don’t remember, watching our little ones go through it makes it evident it is uncomfortable.
 Chewing provides comfort, and unfortunately, that can happen when you’re nursing.
 Watch your baby when he’s feeding.
 Is he taking big sucks and swallows?
 That means he is actively feeding.
 When it slows to more of a flutter and he is bobbing on and off your breast, his belly is probably full.
 The chances of him biting are higher when he is just playing at the breast.
 So gently break the suction (by sticking your pinky finger in his mouth), and provide a cool cloth for him to chew on, or a teether to chew and suck on.

-There are a couple of techniques you can try; depending on your baby he will respond to one of them.
 When he bites, it can be impulsive to push him away, instead try bringing him closer.
 It will dull the pain of the bite, and lessen the effects for him, making him less likely to do it again.

 Take him off the breast

 If he is repeatedly biting, gently take him off the breast.
 Don’t raise your voice, get angry, or react.
 Just gently tell him no. If he realizes nursing ends when he bites, he will hopefully stop biting.
+You can always offer the breast a short time later.

-It’s a phase
+Realize It’s a Phase

 Like most things, biting will most likely be a phase.
 Yes, it will be a challenge for your nipples, but you will get through it.
-If you notice teeth marks or small blisters or bleeding from biting, ice your nipples post feed.
-Feed on the unaffected side first, as baby will be more vigorous at the beginning of a feed.
+If you notice teeth marks or small blisters or bleeding from biting, ice your nipples post-feed.
+Feed on the unaffected side first, as your baby will be more vigorous at the beginning of a feed.
 Watch for hunger cues and feed your baby when he is hungry.
 If he is playing with the nipple more than feeding, offer alternatives.
 Fill a mesh feeder (one that is safe and approved for babies) with frozen fruit or ice and let him suck and chew.
 It will provide more relief than your nipple!